 If you do not see the Edit menu entry or the ⚙️ Actions buttons, consult your administrator to determine if you have the Edit Groups role assigned.

-On the main Groups page, find the group you want to edit.
+On the main Groups page, find the Group you want to edit.
 You can enter a search term in the text field to filter results by typing in part of their Name or Description and clicking the 🔍 button.
-Select the ⚙️ Actions button on the left-hand side of the group, and then select Edit to open the Edit Group modal.
+Select the ⚙️ Actions button on the left-hand side of the Group, and then select Edit to open the Edit Group modal.

-Edit menu entry in group actions flyout menu
+Edit menu entry in Group actions flyout menu

-From the Edit Group modal, you can modify the group name and description, and modify members by adding or removing groups and/or computers.
+From the Edit Group modal, you can modify the Group name and description, and modify members by adding or removing Groups and/or Computers.

 Deleting a Group